AnthonyLzq/Hiref/readme.md

 - All the endpoints begins in `/api`, except `home`.

-There are fifteen endpoints implemented:
+There are sixteen endpoints implemented:

 1. Home: `/`, it has a get method.
 It is only decorative.
 2. Projects by company: `/projects/:idCompany/`, it has a get and a post method.
 Here are some examples: